icta-tecaji/uvod-v-python-in-razvojna-okolja/09_Python_ekosistem_Conda/README.md

 When you create a new virtual environment, you can install Python libraries using both conda or pip.
 Most of the time there is no difference in installing them with conda or pip.
 The pip catalog is more complete, while the conda dependency resolver is more robust.
 Inside a conda virtual environment, you have access to both conda and pip to install libraries.

-Most people think that conda is for Python, but the reality is that a conda virtual environment is a generic environment where you can install almost anything.

 - https://towardsdatascience.com/managing-project-specific-environments-with-conda-b8b50aa8be0e
 - https://docs.conda.io/projects/conda/en/stable/glossary.html